 No matter what you’re doing online, you need a VPN.

 The price you pay for any kind of online purchases can change depending on the country you’re in – or the country the site thinks you’re in, based on your IP address.
 Using a VPN to switch to a server and IP address in another country can save you hundreds of dollars on flights and car rentals.

 It can also get you deals on software, but be careful.
 For example, Steam games are much cheaper in lower income countries, but Steam does reserve the right to lock your account if you use a VPN to buy games like this.

 Using servers in different countries can also help you get the most out of your Netflix and other online streaming services, since the movies and TV shows available vary widely by country.
 With a VPN, you can seem to live in the US, UK, Canada, Brazil, Japan, etc and access the content you want. 🙂

 Online tracking and profiling, data breaches, hacks, geo-dependent predatory pricing, malware and ransomware.
 The list of risks to your online privacy go on and on.

-Hopefully, the 5 things to know about VPN services above has wet your appetite and you are keen to learn more about them.
+Hopefully, the 5 things you need to know about VPNs above has wet your appetite and you are keen to learn more about them.